ozgurakgun/ozgurakgun.github.io/_custom/activities.md

 ---

 Note: I have recently started making a small note for each of my work related activities.

-This list is not exhaustive and specifically it does not cover anything before late 2016.
+This list is not exhaustive and specifically it covers almost nothing from before late 2016.

 <!-- I intend to add my important past activities here as well, but it will probably take time. -->